On the fundamental tone of immersions and submersions: Introduction

+Note that we get the Theorem \ref{teo:main1} when the immersion $f$ is the identity, and we get (a new proof of) Cheung-Leung's Theorem when the submersion $\pi$ is the identity.
+In fact, in the former case $n=m$ and $H=0$ and in the latter case $\|H^\F \| = \| A\|_\infty = \|\alpha^\F\|_\infty=0.$

-This paper is organized as follows.
-In Sections \ref{pre} we present the preliminaries results for latter use.
-In particular we recall an useful condition on a Riemannian manifold which implies a positive lower bound estimate for the first eigenvalue.
-In Sections \ref{sub} and \ref{busemann} we present some results on Riemannian submersions and on Busemann functions in order to make the paper more clear and self-contained.
-A main step in the our approach is to use a comparison theorem for the Hessian of Busemann functions.
-In Section \ref{main}, we state and prove the main theorems which generalizes Theorem \ref{teo:main} in two cases, namely, when the base manifold has bounded negative sectional curvature and when the base manifold is a Riemannian warped-product of a complete manifold by the real line (see Theorem \ref{teo:main2}).
-We finish this Section describing new examples of submersions where the constant in the main theorem is positive.
+The paper is organized as follows.
+In Section \ref{pre}, we recall some basic properties, in particular an useful condition on a Riemannian manifold which implies a positive lower bound estimate for the first eigenvalue.
+In Sections \ref{sub} and \ref{busemann} we present some results on Riemannian submersions and on Busemann functions.
+A main step in our approach is to use a comparison theorem for the Hessian of Busemann functions.
+Finally, in Section \ref{main}, we state and prove our general theorem (Theorem \ref{teo:main2}), which generalizes Theorem \ref{teo:main} in two directions: when the base manifold has bounded negative sectional curvature and when the base manifold is a Riemannian warped-product of a complete manifold by the real line.
+We also describe some examples of submersions where the constant in the main theorem is positive.

 The authors are grateful to Professors P. Piccione, H. Rosenberg and D. Zhou for helpful comments about this work.
+The authors also thank the referee for his/her valuable comments and suggestions that have improved this article.
+The first author was supported by CNPq/Brazil, and the second author was supported by Fapesp/Brazil.